taconinja

 Chef's Notes

 Toast everything separately since nuts, seeds, and spices have different timing.
 Hazelnuts take longest, then coriander and cumin seeds, then sesame seeds which burn if you look away for even a moment.
 Grind coarsely in a mortar and pestle or pulse briefly in a food processor; you want texture, not powder.
 Find pre-made dukkah at Middle Eastern groceries, Whole Foods, or specialty spice shops like Penzeys and The Spice House.
 Store in an airtight container; it keeps for weeks but loses aromatic punch over time.
 Beyond tacos, dip bread in olive oil then dukkah, scatter over hummus, roasted vegetables, or eggs, or use as a crust for fish or lamb.
 The name comes from the Arabic word for 'to pound,' which describes the preparation method.
-The Taco Scrolls describe dukkah as 'Egyptian fairy dust,' which undersells its actual 3,000-year history but captures its magical effect.
+Three thousand years of use suggests it works.

 Into This Finish?